CUMBERLAND MALL

 Ground was broken on May 20, 1972 for what would become Greater Atlanta's first 4-anchor shopping center.
 The complex was built on a 100-acre plot.
 This was located 11.6 miles northwest of Atlanta's Five Points, in a section of unincorporated Cobb County known as Cumberland.
 The site was adjacent to the northern rim of the Interstate 285 "Perimeter" ring road.

-Promoted as a "shopping resort," CUMBERLAND was a showplace in its day, featuring high-end '70s Mod decor and a stunning Center Court area.
-Its interior featured three fountains and a network of light-diffusing skylights.
+The 36 million dollar complex, which was the largest enclosed shopping mall in the state, covered approximately 1,135,000 leasable square feet and housed 110 stores and services.
+It was a showplace in its day, featuring high-end '70s Mod decor and a stunning Center Court area.
+There were three fountains and a network of light-diffusing skylights.
 The double-decked shopping concourse was shaded by ficus and schefflera trees.
 Planters were filled with philodendron.

 Charter tenants included Muse's, Baron's men's wear, Frederick's of Hollywood, B. Dalton Bookseller, Docktor Pet Center, Hess Red Barn Bootery, Allen & Bean Magnavox, Lerner Shops, Franklin Simon ladies' wear, The County Seat, a Piccadilly Cafeteria, Magic Pan Creperie and Farrell's Ice Cream Parlour & Restaurant.

-One of the many interesting features of the 36 million dollar mall was Pace's Crossing.
+One of the many interesting features at mall was Pace's Crossing.
 This 14-tenant mall-within-a-mall was decorated in a 19th century motif.
 Three boutiques were leased on a permanent basis, with the remainder being short-term in nature.
 Vendors included Decorator's Show House and Truffles Gourmet Cook Ware.

-Major retail hubs in the vicinity of CUMBERLAND MALL included LENOX SQUARE (1959) {6.2 miles southeast, in Atlanta} and the aforementioned PERIMETER MALL (1971) {7.6 miles northeast}.
+Major retail hubs in the CUMBERLAND MALL trade area included LENOX SQUARE (1959) {6.2 miles southeast, in Atlanta} and PERIMETER MALL (1971) {7.6 miles northeast, in Dekalb Couty}.

-The CUMBERLAND MALL Davison's was rebranded as a Davison's-Macy's in February 1985 and became a full-fledged Macy's on November 17 of the same year.
-The shopping center was soon to experience major competition from a newer and more fashionable rival.
+The CUMBERLAND MALL Davison's was rebranded as a Davison's-Macy's in February 1985 and became a full-fledged Macy's on November 17th.
+The shopping center was soon to experience major competition from a newer and more trendy rival.
 TOWN CENTER AT COBB {10.6 miles northwest, in Cobb County} was dedicated in February 1986.

 As a keeping up measure, CUMBERLAND MALL was given a 4 million dollar face lift during 1989.
 As part of the "magic in the making" refurbishment, the quirky '70s Mod interior was redone in Post Modern decor, which included additional lighting, brass handrails and Victorian-style benches.
 Marble flooring covered the original brown tile and a glass-enclosed elevator and merry-go-round were installed in Center Court

 Between May and November of 1991, existing space on the Upper Level of the Sears Wing was reconfigured as a 10-bay food court.
 The Garden included two retail stores and a sit-down restaurant.
 Unfortunately, by the late '90s, CUMBERLAND MALL was no longer a destination-type shopping center.
 Several of its national tenants had pulled up stakes, with space being leased to mom & pop-type stores.
-Chicago's General Growth Properties became mall's new owner when it acquired the holdings of Dallas' MEPC American Properties in June 1998.
+Chicago's General Growth Properties became the mall's proprietor when it acquired the holdings of Dallas' MEPC American Properties, in June 1998.

 A 65 million dollar "extreme mall makeover" was announced in April 2005.
 The old Davison's was demolished, with the empty Penney's building being bulldozed soon after.
-A portion of space previously occupied by Penney's was used for a 1-level (149,600 square foot), Washington state-based Costco.
+A portion of space previously occupied by Penney's was used for a 1-level (149,600 square foot) Costco.
 This store was built as a freestanding structure and was not physically connected into the mall.
-It made its debut on November 15, 2006.
+It opened for business on November 15, 2006.

 Sources: